Pepp38/Savior/README.md

 ---

-## Why does this exist?
+## Why this exists

-Because forms fail in real life.

-Browsers crash.
-Tabs close.
-Pages refresh.
-Users lose minutes or hours of input.
+Because form persistence *looks* trivial until it isn’t.

-You can wire `localStorage` yourself.
-Most people do.
+Yes, you can wire `localStorage` yourself.
+Most teams do.
-Until they forget one edge case.
+Until one of these happens:

+- storage contains corrupted or partial JSON
+- dynamic fields are added or removed after initialization
+- a submit partially fails
+- multiple forms coexist on the same page
+- storage quota is exceeded
+- the page crashes mid-write

-Savior exists to handle **all the boring, fragile parts** so you don’t have to.
+Savior exists to handle those boring, fragile edge cases consistently, so application code doesn’t have to.

 ---

-## What Savior does (and why you might care)
+## What it does

-- Autosaves input with a debounced strategy (400 ms by default)
+- Automatically saves form inputs with a debounced strategy (400 ms default)
-- Restores drafts automatically after refresh or crash
+- Restores drafts after refresh, crash, or navigation
 - Clears drafts on successful submit
+- Handles dynamic DOM changes predictably
+- Isolates drafts per form (no cross-pollution)
+- Survives corrupted storage and flaky drivers
 - Never throws unhandled exceptions
-- Survives corrupted storage, quota limits, and driver failures
-- Handles dynamic DOM changes predictably
-- Supports multi-form pages with strict isolation
 - Ships with LocalStorage and SessionStorage drivers
 - Zero dependencies, framework-agnostic
-- ESM and UMD builds
+- ESM + UMD builds

-> All behavior has been validated through a 25-scenario manual crash-test suite (T01–T25).
+**All behavior is validated against failure modes, not happy paths.**

 ---

-## What Savior deliberately does NOT do
+## What it deliberately does NOT do

 - No backend
 - No cloud sync
 - No encryption
 - No analytics
-- No framework-specific bindings
+- No framework bindings
 - No file inputs

-If you need those things, this is not your tool.
+If you need any of the above, this is not your tool.

 ---

-## Reliability (v0.3.0)
+## Validation & testing

-Savior v0.3.0 has been tested against failure, not happy paths.
+Savior is tested against *real-world breakage*, not ideal conditions.

+Coverage includes:

+- **18 automated test suites** (Vitest)
+- **25 documented manual crash scenarios** (T01–T25)

-Validated scenarios include:
+Tested scenarios include:

+- Corrupted or invalid storage
-- Flaky storage drivers
+- Flaky or failing storage drivers
-- Invalid or corrupted JSON
-- Dynamic fields added or removed at runtime
+- Dynamic field insertion/removal
-- Cloned forms and multi-form pages
+- Multi-form pages and cloned forms
-- Stress input with hundreds of rapid updates
+- Stress input with rapid updates
-- External storage modification during typing
+- External storage mutation during typing

 Across all scenarios, Savior maintained:

 - Zero unhandled exceptions
 - Stable restore behavior
 - Strict per-form isolation
-- Identical behavior across LocalStorage and SessionStorage
+- Identical behavior across storage drivers

 ---